d8corp/watch-state-react/README.md

 **Stable subscription factory for `useSyncExternalStore` with watch-state.**

-Used internally by `useWatch`.
+Used internally by `useObservable`.
 Creates a `Watch` instance that calls the provided callback on state changes.

 ```ts
 import { subscribe } from '@watch-state/react'